 Although Mr. Rockwell’s article dismisses Giardia as a problem in the Sierras, he makes frequent references to other waterborne diseases as a possible problem there and elsewhere.
 He also discusses Giardia as a problem in other places, including high mountain environments.
 Unfortunately, many people have heard or seen small parts of Mr. Rockwell’s article and then erroneously reached the conclusion that microorganisms in back-country water are not a problem anywhere.

 Some people may have an immunity to some waterborne pathogens, due to resistance from a previous infection, or because they may already be an asymptomatic carrier of a protozoa, bacteria, or virus.
 This can be a temporary immunity, and also doesn’t mean they are immune to all other microorganisms.
 Unfortunately, because these people can drink some backcountry water without becoming ill, they either assume there are not infectious microorganisms in the water, or they believe whatever unsafe method of water treatment they employ removes infectious microorganisms.

 Every year, while doing employee clinics for Katadyn in retail stores in the western U.S., I hear from various people who have been infected with disease causing organisms from backcountry water sources.
 Most of these people have contracted Giardia or Cryptosporidium, but I have talked with several who caught Campylobacter.
 I see these people as a very small percentage of those that have been infected, since for the most part only those males who become extremely ill go to a doctor and have the disease diagnosed.
 Many males “tough out” their illness (it appears women are brighter, and more readily seek medical care).

-Water Treatment Methods
+Recommended Water Treatment Methods

 My employers are very tolerant of my wife and me making long trips into the outdoors “to test equipment”.
 I enjoy car-camping, backpacking and multi-day whitewater rafting trips.
 I always assume all backcountry water is contaminated.